-There is an ongoing debate in the audio community about whether 96 kHz or 192 kHz sampling rates give any quality improvement over the CD-standard (44.1 kHz/16 bit) for high fidelity music playback.
-Usually those, who support the higher sampling rate, don't fully understand or just simply misunderstand the sampling theory and have incomplete or elementary knowledge about digital filters.
-What makes the situation really serious is the aggressive High-Resolution Audio propaganda, based on crappy and ridiculous ads and typical audiophile delusions...
+There is an ongoing debate in the audio community about whether 96 kHz or 192 kHz sampling rates give any quality improvement over the audio CD standard (44.1 kHz/16 bit) for high fidelity music playback.
+Usually those, who support the higher sampling rate, don't understand or just simply misunderstand the sampling theory and have incomplete or elementary knowledge about digital filters.

-Of course, 96 kHz or 192 kHz sampling rate and 32 bit resolution make sense in recording studios, where the audio signal goes through a lot of signal processing.
-So why not use high sample rates for music playback?
+Of course, 96 kHz or 192 kHz sampling rates and 32 bit resolution make sense during recording and mixing, but they are overkill for music playback...

-For those who are not familiar with digital audio and do not know the terms, such as sampling frequency, quantization or bit depth, I recommend this short video.
-And here is a very good summary of why high resolution audio makes no sense from Christopher 'Monty' Montgomery.
-Nevertheless, I found some false theories, false beliefs that still live in the audio community about the higher sampling rates and weren't mentioned in Monty's article.
+For those who are not familiar with digital audio and do not know the terms, such as sampling frequency, quantization or bit depth, I recommend Digital Show & Tell video lecture at Xiph.Org website.
+Demonstrations of sampling, quantization, bit-depth, and dither on real audio equipment - from a real digital audio expert.
+24/192 Music Downloads are very silly indeed is the best criticism of high resolution audio so far.
+Nevertheless, the article wasn't updated since 2012 and there are some false beliefs, misconceptions that live in the audio community about the higher sampling rates and weren't mentioned in Monty Montgomery's article.
 I will analyse these misconceptions and I will explain why they are wrong.
 I will not deal with the issues of analog-to-digital and digital-to-analog conversion like jitter and non-linearity, because they are not related to the subject.

 Analog to digital conversion in a nutshell